Life Insurance Policies Can Support Us After Your Lifetime

 Would you like to support our organization?

-If you think that a gift of life insurance might be right for you, or you want to talk about other options for supporting our work, please contact our CEO and President Gordy Heminger at 317-843-1911 or firstname.lastname@example.org.
+If you think that a gift of life insurance might be right for you, or you want to talk about other options for supporting our work, please contact Matt Humberger, Vice President and Chief Operating Officer of the Foundation at firstname.lastname@example.org.

 But What About the Kids?